mattwigway/DiscreteChoiceModels.jl/README.md

 `:asc_car = 1.3247`
 will start estimation for this coefficient at 1.3247.
 If a coefficient appears in a utility function specification without a starting value being defined, the starting value will be set to zero.

-If a coefficient should be fixed (rather than estimate), this can be specified with a `, fixed` postfix:
+If a coefficient should be fixed (rather than estimated), this can be specified with a `, fixed` postfix:
 `:asc_car = 0, fixed`
 This is most commonly used with 0 to indicate the left-out ASC, but any value can be fixed for a coefficient.